 By Judy Foreman

-Judy Foreman, perhaps the best-known health reporter in Boston and a nationally syndicated columnist, is writing a book about chronic pain — titled “A Nation in Pain: Healing Our Biggest Health Problem."
+Judy Foreman, a health reporter in Boston, just completed a book about chronic pain: “A Nation in Pain: Healing Our Biggest Health Problem.”

 This program aired on December 13, 2012.
 The audio for this program is not available.